alexanderkotsev/gp-ogc-api-features/tg.md

 -------------------

 REQ: every collection SHALL contain features of only one spatial object type
-  - NOTE According to the OAPI standard a collection could contain also more than one spatial object type.
+  - NOTE According to the OAPIF standard a collection could contain also more than one spatial object type.

 MANUAL TEST: Check for every collection, that all its spatial objects belong to the same spatial object type.

-REQ: For each collections that provides data that has been harmonised according to the IRs on data interoperability, the name of the the collection SHALL be the  language-neutral name of the spatial object type as specified in the IR-ISDSS.
+REQ: For each `collection` that provides data that has been harmonised according to the IRs on data interoperability, the name of the collection SHALL be the  language-neutral name of the spatial object type as specified in the [IR-ISDSS](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32010R1089).

 TEST: Check all collection names.
 If they have a recognised language neutral name, ok.
 If not -- MANUAL TEST: Check that these collections have not yet been harmonised.